Earth Science Labs raises zebra mussel awareness with webinar for virtual-learning students

-ROGERS Arkansas, February 4, 2021—With virtual learning and non-traditional teaching becoming the new normal, many teachers are working overtime to create engaging lessons.
+ROGERS, Ark. — With virtual learning and non-traditional teaching becoming the new normal, many teachers are working overtime to create engaging lessons.
 Hands-on subjects such as science benefit from interactive learning, yet those interactions have been especially limited during the COVID-19 pandemic.
-One science teacher in Louisville, Kentucky turned this obstacle into an opportunity.
+One science teacher in Louisville, Ky., turned this obstacle into an opportunity.

-When Ms. Weber reached out to the scientific community searching for a way to enhance her students’ environmental education, ESL was the first to respond.
-“I was happy to support Ms. Weber in her efforts to provide variety to her class, and it was refreshing to sense the students’ curiosity and enthusiasm,” said Hammond.
+When Weber reached out to the scientific community searching for a way to enhance her students’ environmental education, ESL was the first to respond.
+“I was happy to support Ms. Weber in her efforts to provide variety to her class, and it was refreshing to sense the students’ curiosity and enthusiasm,” Hammond said.
 “Online webinars are now a routine part of both schooling and the workplace, so it was nice for both me and the kids to have a day slightly different than most other days.
-And I appreciated their attention to a nationwide environmental challenge that I have spent years studying,” said Dr. Hammond.
+And I appreciated their attention to a nationwide environmental challenge that I have spent years studying.”

-“I was very impressed with the amount of knowledge that Dr. Hammond had,” said Ms. Weber.
+“I was very impressed with the amount of knowledge that Dr. Hammond had,” Weber said.
 She added that Dr. Hammond raised her own awareness of zebra mussel control methods.
 “We learned about the copper solution that they use to quell zebra mussels.
 Where I’m from, they scrape or grind them off surfaces.”